gasperlf/example-spring-cloud-microservices/README.md

 	     - we wil download the image and create container

 		    ` docker run --name=mysql-docker -p 3306:3306  -e MYSQL_ROOT_PASSWORD=root -d mysql:latest `

 		    by default user = root

-		-We will run de container
+		- We will run de container

 			` docker run <container id> -it /bin/bash `

 			  get in de docker container

-		-We log in in mysql container
+		- We log in in mysql container

 			 ` mysql -u root -p `

-			  after mysql asks for password which is ***root***
+			  after mysql asks for password which is *root*

-		-We will use mysql commnads
+		- We will use mysql commnads

 			` show databases; `

 			output
 			`
 			+--------------------+
 			| Database           |
 			+--------------------+